dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2026/04/03
+Come say "hi" if you're in Paris next week, because Duncan McGregor and I will be doing "43 Refactorings in 40 minutes" talk at <https://androidmakers.droidcon.com>.
+Is this going to be the last time humans use an IDE to edit code before generative "AI" learns it all? 🤷

+Kodee (💜) vs Duncan (👺)<br/>
+📍 Beffroi de Montrouge, Paris<br/>
+📆 9 April 2026

 #### 2026/02/06
 I like the new "group changes" with "AI" feature in IntelliJ version control.
 If only it was local, then you could run it continuously and get a warning as soon as you start working on more than one thing.
 This could be a good addition for the Limited WIP plugin 🤨